gbourniq/portfolio/README.md

 This repository features of the following:
 - Django web application which can be used as a template for a personal portfolio
 - Instructions to set up the development environment with Conda, Poetry, and Makefiles
-- Extensive documentation to easily deploy your own app on AWS EC2 with docker-compose or Kubernetes
+- Extensive documentation to easily deploy your own app on AWS EC2 with docker-compose (or Kubernetes/Helm - WIP)
 - Integration features with AWS S3 to serve application files and backup Postgres data
-- Robust CI/CD pipeline with Travis CI and Ansible
+- CI/CD pipeline with Travis CI and Ansible